HugoBlox/theme-academic-cv/content/post/Anaconda-R-Sarah/index.md

   focal_point = ""
 +++

 I recently found myself setting up a new computer, spinning up ~23864283.34 new projects in R, and wanting to stay somewhat organized in the process.
-After doing some digging, I decided to give Anaconda environments a try to keep my various R environments in order.
+After doing some digging, I decided to give Anaconda environments a try to have the ability to run different versions of R *and* do this across R on the command line, RStudio, and jupyter notebooks (IRKernel).
 I have decided to share my process.

 ## Installing Anaconda